Some people do not know that Kelowna has another meaning. The word means ”grizzly bear” to the Okanagan indigenous population.

 This is a challenge cache, as such to claim your smilie you must complete the following steps:

-- Find one - 4 star terrain cache.
+- Find at least FIVE - 5 star difficulty PUZZLE caches.
 (Note: You CANNOT use any “Kelowna’s Challenge Bear cache" to comply with this requirement.)

 - Sign the logbook.